Extensional concepts in intensional type theory, revisited: Background

 More generally, if $\Theta \in \ob_{n+m}{\bC}$ is such that $\ft^m{\Theta} = \Gamma$ then $\Theta$ is written as $\Gamma.\Theta$ for some $\Theta$ depending on $\Gamma$ so that there is a chain of $m$ composition of projections $\Gamma.\Theta \twoheadrightarrow \cdots \twoheadrightarrow \Gamma$.
 For $f \colon \Delta \to \Gamma$, the $m$-times vertical composition of the substitution pullbacks gives rise to the canonical pullback of $\Gamma.\Theta \twoheadrightarrow \Gamma$ along $f$ as $\Delta.f^*\Theta$ with connecting map $f.\Theta$.

 Contextual categories can be equipped with additional structure corresponding to the logical structure present in type theory, e.g., $\Pi$-types (or $\Pi_{\Ext}$-types, if we are additionally assuming function extensionality), $\Sigma$-types, or $\Id$-types, as defined in \cite[Appendix B]{simplicial-uf}.
-Denote by $\CxlCat_{\ITT}$ the category consisting of contextual categories equipped with $\Id$- and $\Pi_{\Ext}$-types as objects and maps $F \colon \bC \to \bD$ between such contextual categories are those maps that preserve all structure of contextual categories (the grading, the empty context, the context projections and the substitution pullbacks) and the logical structures.
+Denote by $\CxlCat$ the category of contextual categories and $\CxlCat_{\ITT}$ the category consisting of contextual categories equipped with $\Id$-, $\Pi_{\Ext}$ and $\Sigma$-types as objects and maps $F \colon \bC \to \bD$ between such contextual categories are those maps that preserve all structure of contextual categories (the grading, the empty context, the context projections and the substitution pullbacks) and the logical structures.